hrothgar/InstaPy/README.md

 > **Think this tool is worth supporting?**
 Feel free to contribute to the project in whatever way!
-If you’re not familiar with python, you could e.g. build a github page for this project (Just head over to the issues, there might be a task for you).
+If you’re not familiar with python, you could build a github page for this project (Just head over to the issues, there might be a task for you).
 You're a marketer?
 Perfect! hit me with a message on contact.timgrossmann@gmail.com.
-If you don’t have the time or skills to contribute, you can help spread the word via Facebook, Twitter and Co.!
+If you don’t have the time or skills to contribute, you can also support us through Patreon!
 **Become a part of InstaPy!**

 > **Disclaimer**: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
 I’m also not responsible if your accounts get banned due to extensive use of this tool.